 Fifth-wheel hitches offer a smoother ride, and you can upgrade the setup by adding the air-ride pin system to further smoothen the entire mechanism.
 Road shock is lesser with this hitch in place.

 Just keep in mind that you should choose a hitch depending upon the trailer you have.
 You can always go for a gooseneck to fifth wheel adapter as well, but these adapters are tough on your truck’s frame.
 In some cases, if you use these adapters, you will void the manufacturer’s warranty.

-How can I convert a fifth-wheel to a gooseneck?
+How can I convert a fifth wheel trailer to a gooseneck?

 In this comparison of gooseneck vs. the fifth wheel, there is no ultimate winner because both of the hitches serve different purposes.
 The gooseneck is better for commercial use, and the fifth wheel is for recreational use.

 But based on what type of trailer you are using and how you will use the hitch for various purposes, it will determine what type will be best for you.